Zionme/alx-higher_level_programming/0x06-python-classes/README.md

-an empty class Square that defines a square
+a class Square that defines a square